MicrosoftDocs/sql-docs/azure-sql/managed-instance/managed-instance-link-feature-overview.md

 - In case distributed transactions are used with database replicated from the SQL Server, and in case of migration scenario, on the cutover to the cloud, the DTC capabilities won't be transferred.
 There will be no possibility for migrated database to get involved in distributed transactions with SQL Server, as SQL Managed Instance doesn't support distributed transactions with SQL Server at this time.
 For reference, SQL Managed Instance today supports distributed transactions only between other SQL Managed Instances, see [this article](../database/elastic-transactions-overview.md#transactions-for-sql-managed-instance).
 - Managed Instance link can replicate database of any size if it fits into chosen storage size of target SQL Managed Instance.
 - Client Windows OS 10 and 11 cannot be used to host your SQL Server, as it will not be possible to enable Always On required for the link.
 SQL Server must be hosted on Windows Server 2012 or higher.
-- SQL Server 2008, 2012 and 2014 cannot be supported by the link, as SQL engines of these releases do not have built-in support for Availability Groups, required for the link.
+- SQL Server 2008, 2012 and 2014 cannot be supported for the link feature, as SQL engines of these releases do not have built-in support for Always On, required for the link.
 Upgrade to a newer version of SQL Server is required to be able to use the link.

 ### Preview limitations